Skip to contents

 We strive to support Linux, OSX and Windows.

 ⚠️ Bascet is compiled with the assumption that your CPU supports the BMI instruction set.
 Any computer past 2015 should have it.
-You will need to compile Bascet yourself if:
+You will need to compile Bascet yourself if your CPU does not support the BMI instruction set (uncommon for machines past 2015)

-Step 1: Install Zorn
+Step 2: Install Zorn

 Zorn is under active development, so just get it straight from GitHub and install from source: